Frozen-Flask/Frozen-Flask/docs/index.rst

 Filenames and MIME types
 ------------------------

-For each generated URL, Flask-Static simulates a request and save the content in a file in the ``STATIC_BUILDER_DESTINATION`` directory.
+For each generated URL, Frozen-Flask simulates a request and save the content in a file in the ``STATIC_BUILDER_DESTINATION`` directory.
 The filename is built from the URL.
 URLs with a trailing slash are interpreted as a directory name and the content is saved in ``index.html``.